any-tdf/stdf/docs/mds/components/timePicker/guide_en.md

 ## Note

 TimePicker is encapsulated based on Popup by pre-defining some Popup Props, so different effects can be achieved by passing in Popup properties.
 For example, in the example, the radius style is changed by setting the popup's radius.

+If you don't need to use a popup, you can set `popup` to `null`, and the TimePicker will be displayed directly on the page.
+You can set the display area height percentage with the `height` property.